-- variable would be fool-proof photographs, and other relevant variables might be age, income, family composition, occasion for use, and photographic experience.) - Collect and analyze other related data about potential segments (e.g. characteristics of neophyte camera users, price perceptions of these potential users, size of group, trends, minimum product features). - Apply criteria of a good segment. - Select one or more segments as target markets (e.g. neophyte photographers, frustrated with necessary adjustments for a 35mm camera, income of USD 35,000 or more, family, between 25-45 years of age, male). - Develop appropriate action programs to reach target segment(s) (e.g. price at USD 350; distribute through discount stores, camera stores, and department stores; promote through TV and magazine ads).
+- 4. Select one or more segments as target markets (e.g., neophyte photographers, frustrated with neccessary adjustments for a 35mm camera, income of \$35,000 or more, family, between 25-45 years of age, male). - 5.
+Develop appropriate action programs to reach target segment(s) (e.g., price at \$350; distribute through discount stores, camera stores, and department stores; promote through TV and magazine ads).
 This type of effective action program is demonstrated in the Newsline that follows.